dbohdan/umbra/README.md

 Earlier versions of Python 3 may work but are not supported.
 GUI is optional.
 Unusually for a game,
-_Umbra_ can run with either first-person [tkinter](https://docs.python.org/3/library/tkinter.html) graphics or in text mode.
+_Umbra_ can run either with first-person [Tkinter](https://docs.python.org/3/library/tkinter.html) graphics or in text mode.

 This port has been lightly tested on